Why Zac Efron Thinks He Is Undateable

 Zac Efron is pretty woeful about his dating life.
 The 28-year-old is (cough) pretty attractive and in decent shape, not to mention his impressive hair swoop and long list of popular movie roles.
 But, deep down, he's just a regular guy struggling to find his place in the world of dating.

-In a recent interview with Britain's The Times, Efron got very candid about his single status.
+In a recent interview with The Times, Efron got very candid about his single status.

 Efron even tinkered around with dating apps.
 "Amazingly, when I signed up for Tinder, nobody swiped me!
 They thought it was fake...
 That never happened."